Mierdin/blog/content/post/2021/2021-06-22-polymorphism-in-rust.md

 It is this choice that I want to drill into more deeply.

+> EDIT: [A very helpful redditor](https://www.reddit.com/r/rust/comments/o5qm8l/polymorphism_in_rust_static_vs_dynamic_dispatch/h2o4qky/) pointed out a few things to keep in mind when reading this blog post.
+The examples to follow were made by disabling inlining and building in "debug" mode, to make the learning experience a bit easier, but I didn't do a good job of highlighting this choice.
+Building in release mode and allowing Rust to inline where needed will likely change the resulting program significantly.

 ## The "Growler" Trait and Its Implementations

 For this post, I've created a trait called `Growler` which enforces a single method implementation `growl()` which has no parameters or return types.
 I've also created three types `Lion`, `Tiger`, and `Bear` which have their own implementations of this trait.
 We will be using these three types to demonstrate the difference between static and dynamic dispatch: